arindal1/corporate-translator/README.md

 # Corporate Translator 🖥️⚡

-A retro-themed **text conversion tool** that transforms casual English into polished, professional corporate communication.
+A **text conversion tool** that transforms casual English into polished, professional corporate communication.
 Built with **Next.js** and styled with **TailwindCSS**, a retro CRT-terminal aesthetic.

 <br>